RoelofBerg/limeregpkg/readme.txt

 ./generate-tarball-distro.sh

 Upload to website.
-Upload to debian
+Upload to debian:
-  (In debian repo call '
-git-import-orig --pristine-tar --sign-tags ~/devel/limereg/limereg-1.x.y.tar.gz git push --all git push --tag
+In the virtualbox debian virtual machine cd ~/debian-science/limereg) Update the version information inside all tests in debian/tests/* In debian repo call: git-import-orig --pristine-tar --sign-tags ~/devel/limereg/limereg-1.x.y.tar.gz git push --all git push --tag
-  ' and upload all branches, then send an email)
+Then git-upload all branches, then send an email to the debian-science list.

 As long as we're still in Launchpad: